David Samson (baseball): Subsequent ballpark-related lawsuit

 South Florida businessman Norman Braman filed a lawsuit in January 2008 alleging that the deal between the Marlins and Miami-Dade County to fund the new stadium was an illegal use of taxpayer money, which was intended to combat urban blight and should be subject to a public vote.
 All seven counts of the lawsuit were eventually dismissed, the last on November 21, 2008, by Miami-Dade Circuit Judge Jeri Beth Cohen.

 Due to the nearly year-long delay caused by the Braman lawsuit, the original timeline for the construction of the stadium was delayed and the opening date was pushed back from the 2011 season to the 2012 season.
 The official groundbreaking ceremony was held on July 18, 2009, in front of 5,000 fans.
 The ballpark and the newly rechristened Miami Marlins, hosted their first regular season game on April 4, 2012, against the St. Louis Cardinals.

 Samson was let go as president of the Marlins after the 2017 season, when a group led by Bruce Sherman and Derek Jeter purchased the team.

-Podcast
+Podcasts

 Samson hosts his own podcast, Nothing Personal with David Samson.
+He also regularly appears on Pablo Torre Finds Out and The Dan Le Batard Show.

+Personal life

+Samson was married to Cindi Jacobs until their divorce in 2019.
+Samson and Jacobs have three children, Hannah, Kyra, and Caleb.
+Kyra worked in television at Watch What Happens Live with Andy Cohen and Jeopardy!
+She passed away in 2026 at age 28, nine months after being diagnosed with glioblastoma.

+Samson stated he has lifelong body dysmorphia and was anorexic while overseeing the Marlins, running marathons and weighing himself up 25 times a day.